Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Panel Multinomial Choice Model

-where: \begin{itemize} \item $i\in\left\{ 1,...N\right\} $ denotes $N$ decision makers, or simply \textit{agents}. \item $j\in\left\{ 0,1...,J\right\} $ denotes $J+1$ choice alternatives, with $J$ \textit{products} indexed by $1,...,J$ and an \emph{outside option} denoted by $0$. \item $t\in\left\{ 1,...,T\right\} $ denotes $T\geq2$ different time periods. \item $X_{ijt}$ is $\R^{D}$-valued vector of observable characteristics specific to each agent-product-time tuple $ijt$.
-This could include, for example, buyer characteristics such as income level, product characteristics such as price and promotion status, as well as interaction and higher-order terms of those characteristics. \item $y_{ijt}$ is an observable binary variable, with $y_{ijt}=1$ indicating that buyer $i$ chooses products $j$ at time $t$ and $y_{ijt}=0$ indicating otherwise. \item $\b_{0}\in\R^{D}$ is a finite-dimensional unknown parameter of interest.
-We will repeatedly refer to the term $\d_{ijt}:=X_{ijt}^{'}\b_{0}$ as the ($ijt$-specific)\textit{ index} throughout this paper, which is intended to capture how the observable characteristics $X_{ijt}$ influence agent $i$'s choice of $j$ at $t$, \textit{ceteris paribus}.
-Further discussion on the index is offered later. \item $A_{ij}$ represents an $ij$-specific time-invariant unobserved heterogeneity term of arbitrary dimensions, which we will refer to as the ($ij$-specific) \textit{fixed effect}. \item $\e_{ijt}$ is an $ijt$-specific unobserved error term of arbitrary dimensions, which captures time-idiosyncratic utility shocks to product $j$ for agent $i$ at time $t$. \item $u$ is an unknown function, interpreted as a \textit{utility function} that aggregates the parametric index $X_{ijt}^{'}\b_{0}$, the fixed effect $A_{ij}$ and the error term $\e_{ijt}$ into a scalar representing agent $i$'s utility from choosing product $j$ at time $t$. \end{itemize} We now provide some further clarifications and explanations for model \eqref{eq:Model_PMC}.
+where: \begin{itemize} \item $i\in\{1,\ldots,N\}$ denotes $N$ \textit{individuals}. \item $j\in{\cal J}:=\{1,\ldots,J\}$ denotes the set of $J$ choice alternatives, with \textit{products} indexed by $1,\ldots,J$.
+Throughout this paper, we treat the number of products $J$ as fixed. \item $t\in\{1,\ldots,T\}$ denotes the $T\geq2$ time periods.
+In this paper, we consider a short-panel setting in which $T$ is fixed. \item $X_{ijt}$ is an $\R^{D}$-valued vector of observable characteristics specific to each agent--product--time tuple $ijt$.
+These may include, for example, buyer characteristics such as income, product characteristics such as price and promotion status, as well as interaction and higher-order terms of these variables. \item $y_{ijt}$ is an observable binary variable, with $y_{ijt}=1$ indicating that buyer $i$ chooses product $j$ at time $t$, and $y_{ijt}=0$ indicating otherwise. \item $\b_{0}\in\R^{D}$ is the finite-dimensional parameter of interest. \item $A_{ij}$ represents an $ij$-specific time-invariant unobserved heterogeneity term of arbitrary dimension, which we refer to as the $ij$-specific \textit{fixed effect}. \item $\e_{ijt}$ is an $ijt$-specific unobserved error term of arbitrary dimension, which captures time-idiosyncratic utility shocks to product $j$ for agent $i$ at time $t$. \item $u$ is an unknown function, interpreted as a \textit{utility function} that aggregates the parametric index $X_{ijt}^{'}\b_{0}$, the fixed effect $A_{ij}$, and the error term $\e_{ijt}$ into a scalar representing agent $i$'s utility from choosing product $j$ at time $t$. \end{itemize} We first present our main modeling assumptions and then discuss these assumptions in conjunction with our model specification \eqref{eq:Model_PMC}.
+To economize on notation, we refer to the collection of variables concatenated along product and time dimensions: $\X_{it}=(X_{ijt})_{j=1}^{J}$, $\X_{i}=(\X_{it})_{t=1}^{T}$, ${\bf A}_{i}=(A_{ij})_{j=1}^{J}$, $\boldsymbol{\e}_{it}=(\e_{ijt})_{j=1}^{J}$, and $\boldsymbol{\e}_{i}=(\boldsymbol{\e}_{it})_{t=1}^{T}$.
+We also write $\d_{ijt}=X_{ijt}^{'}\b_{0}$ to denote the parametric index. \begin{assumption}[Cross-Sectional Random Sampling] $({\bf Y}_{i},\X_{i},{\bf A}_{i},\boldsymbol{\epsilon}_{i})$ is i.i.d. across $i\in\left\{ 1,\ldots,N\right\} $ with $N\to\infty$. \end{assumption} Assumption \ref{assu:RandSamp} is a standard assumption.\footnote{It is worth noting that we have not yet imposed any explicit restrictions on the structure of the spaces in which the arbitrary-dimensional random elements ${\bf A}_{i}$ and $\bs{\e}_{i}$ are defined.
+However, implicit in our model specification and in Assumption \ref{assu:RandSamp} is the requirement that $({\bf Y}_{i},\X_{i},{\bf A}_{i},{\bf \e}_{i})$ be well-defined as random elements---that is, measurable functions---on a sufficiently rich probability space $(\O,\mathscr{F},\P)$.} Recall that the number of time periods $T$ is held fixed, and we focus on a short panel setting with cross-sectional asymptotics. \begin{assumption}[Monotonicity in the Index] For every realization of $(A_{ij},\e_{ijt})$, the mapping $\tilde{\d}\longmapsto u(\tilde{\d},A_{ij},\e_{ijt})$ is weakly increasing in the scalar-valued argument $\tilde{\d}$. \end{assumption} Essentially, Assumption \ref{assu:PMC_Mono} states that $u(\d_{ijt},A_{ij},\e_{ijt})$, the utility of individual $i$ from choosing product $j$ at time $t$, is weakly increasing\footnote{It should be clarified that increasingness is without loss of generality given monotonicity, since the index $\d_{ijt}=X_{ijt}^{'}\b_{0}$ contains an unknown parameter with unrestricted signs.} in the index $\d_{ijt}$.
+Given the index structure, monotonicity itself is a relatively mild assumption.
+In the standard panel multinomial choice model with scalar-valued $A_{ij}$ and $\e_{ij}$ along with additive $u$, i.e., $u(\d_{ijt},A_{ij},\e_{ijt})=\d_{ijt}+A_{ij}+\e_{ijt}$, Assumption \ref{assu:PMC_Mono} is trivially satisfied (with strictness) by construction.